winnguyen1905/matcha-web-client/README.md

-# Matcha A Hiếu - Frontend
+# Matcha - Sencha

-A modern React-based e-commerce frontend for the Matcha A Hiếu tea store.
+A modern React-based e-commerce frontend for the Matcha tea store.

 ## Recent Updates